rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       during these events with checked arithmetic functions.

-      In a particularly performance sensitive critical section of the code it may be necessary to use the unchecked methods in tandem with assurances that the arguments will never meet the panic conditions.
+      In a particularly performance sensitive critical section of the code it may be necessary to use the unchecked methods in tandem with assurances that the arguments will never meet the undefined behavior conditions.

    .. non_compliant_example::
       :id: non_compl_ex_JeRRIgVjq8IE